Introduction to chakras – Learn the 7 Chakras in the body

 - Emotions: Willpower, ego, determination, inner strength, focus, and dominance.

-Anahata or heart chakra is the fourth primary chakra, according to Hindu Yogic, Shakta and Buddhist Tantric traditions.
-In Sanskrit, anahata means “unhurt, unstruck, and unbeaten”.
+According to Hindu Yogic, Shakta, and Buddhist Tantric traditions, Anahata, or heart chakra, is the fourth primary Chakra.
+In Sanskrit, Anahata means “unhurt, unstruck, and unbeaten.”
 Anahata Nad refers to the Vedic concept of unstruck sound (the sound of the celestial realm).
-Anahata is related with balance, calmness, and serenity.
+Anahata is related to balance, calmness, and serenity.

 - English Name: Heart Chakra